Loading

 © The Authors.
 Published By: Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Communication style is intensely influential on customers’ purchase probability, trust, satisfaction, perceived service quality, and perceptions of brand affection, competence, and attachment.
-Social interaction models tell us that when consumers engage in service interactions, they rely largely on the communication style of the service personnel to develop their evaluations in which they have little knowledge of service issues.
-The frontline service personnel represent the image of the organization.
-The perception of customers towards the organization is influenced by their experiences at the frontline.
-A poor service delivery experience by a customer influences the image of the organization as the customer may share his/her bad encounters with other people.
-So, it is important that the organization ensure the quality of frontline services to secure a positive image of the organization.
-The study suggests the need for employers to provide training to the staff to improve their communication skills and develop favourable attitudes.
+Social interaction models suggest that when consumers engage in service interactions, they rely heavily on the communication style of the service personnel to form their evaluations, often lacking knowledge of service issues.
+Frontline service personnel represent the image of the organisation.
+The perception of customers towards the organisation is influenced by their experiences at the front line.
+A poor service delivery experience by a customer can negatively impact the organisation’s image, as the customer may share their negative encounters with others.
+Therefore, the organisation must ensure the quality of frontline services to maintain a positive image.
+The study suggests that employers should provide training to staff to improve their communication skills and foster favourable attitudes.

 Keywords: Customer Satisfaction, Perceived Service Quality, Communication Skills, Favourable Attitudes